aimat-lab/gcnn_keras/README.md

 ### Model

-The keras layers can be used with PyG compatible tensor representation.
+The keras layers in [kgcnn.layers](kgcnn/layers) can be used with PyG compatible tensor representation.
 Or even by simply wrapping a PyG model with `TorchModuleWrapper`.
+Efficient model loading can be achieved in multiple ways (see [kgcnn.io](kgcnn/io)).
+For most simple keras-like behaviour, the model can fed with batched padded or ragged tensor which are converted to/from disjoint representation wrapping the PyG equivalent model.
-Here an example of a minimal message passing GNN with either direct disjoint input from a PyG dataloader, or with a simple padded input and conversion layer:
+Here an example of a minimal message passing GNN:

 ```python
 import keras_core as ks